Building Matter Smart Home Devices 101

 IoT developers can build controller functionality into any device.
 For example, a smart home can have more than one controller.
 As users purchase different devices and technologies with special features, these devices will have their own controllers.
 A device might also be controlled by several controllers.

-For example, a user might use a Google Home app (multi-admin feature) to control an Alexa device.
+For example, a user might use a Google Home app (multi-admin feature) to control a Matter device setup within the Alexa app.
 Integration of services will simplify customer experiences and bring a lot of innovation to the market.
 (Note: Mobile phones are initially only for setting up devices and do not work as controllers.)

 The Matter standard unifies smart home ecosystems and devices, creating compatibility.
 Matter does not require the product to have an app to operate, allowing devices to be natively integrated into Google Home, Home Kit, or other ecosystem apps.
 However, if products have unique capabilities, developers can build native Matter apps to differentiate their services (specialized services apps).